MAPA-EU-Project/Domibus-Mapa/README.md

 I live in Paris
 I'm currently working for Pangeanic
 ```
-2. Use any sftp client to send the file to the client box at 34.249.115.177:/home/ubuntu/client/out (user:client, password:------)
+2. Use any sftp client to send the file to the client box at 34.249.115.177:/home/ubuntu/client/out (user:ubuntu, password:------), or alternatively ssh into the box and copy the file.

 3. Wait for the process to complete, typically one minute for small files.
-Use any sftp client to check 34.249.115.177:/home/ubuntu/client/out where the anonimized file will be created.
+Check 34.249.115.177:/home/ubuntu/client/out where the anonimized file will be created.

 ## Verification